Date of Report: July 26, 2020

 Conclusion

 What we have here is a clear example of the Len Phillips FFM Team (based in Turkey in 2017) helping to lend cover to staged chemical attacks in Lataminah.
-Their report would then be used to help bolster the case for the IIT (Investigation and Identification Team) to lay blame for the stagings at the door of the Syrian government whilst those that staged the attacks walk free.
+Their report would then be used to help bolster the case for the IIT (Investigation and Identification Team) to lay blame for the stagings at the door of the Syrian government whilst those who staged the attacks, walked free.

-Let me be very clear, had I uncovered any evidence that the attacks were indeed genuine attacks by the Syrians, I would have no hesitation in highlighting that evidence, as I believe any human suffering is morally wrong regardless of where in the world it occurs or under what conditions.
-I find it very concerning that an organisation, such as the OPCW, that we look to, to keep us safe from chemical weapons is being used by NATO States to lend cover to chemical staging attacks to advance their own geopolitical aims.
+Let us be very clear, had we uncovered any evidence that the attacks were indeed genuine attacks by the Syrians, we would have no hesitation in highlighting that evidence, as we believe any human suffering is morally wrong regardless of where in the world it occurs or under what conditions.
+We find it very concerning that an organisation, such as the OPCW, that the world looks to, to keep us safe from chemical weapons, is being used by NATO States to lend cover to chemical staging attacks to advance their own geopolitical aims.

 Whoever uses chemical weapons should be exposed, held accountable and prosecuted.